Heart rate: Target heart rate

-For healthy people, the Target Heart Rate (THR) or Training Heart Rate Range (THRR) is a desired range of heart rate reached during aerobic exercise which enables one's heart and lungs to receive the most benefit from a workout.
-This theoretical range varies based mostly on age; however, a person's physical condition, sex, and previous training also are used in the calculation.
+For healthy people, the Target Heart Rate (THR) or Training Heart Rate Range (THRR) is a desired heart rate reached during aerobic exercise which enables one's heart and lungs to receive the most benefit from a workout.
+In practice metrics such as heart rate and VO2 have significant individual variations in their relationship to exercise physiology, meaning a broad range is given for exercise prescription.

 By percent, Fox–Haskell-based

 The THR can be calculated as a range of 65–85% intensity, with intensity defined simply as percentage of HRmax.
-However, it is crucial to derive an accurate HRmax to ensure these calculations are meaningful.

 Example for someone with a HRmax of 180 (age 40, estimating HRmax As 220 − age):